MITMapps/control/README.md

 psk="your_wifi_password"
 }
 ```
+### Connecting to the Pi
 - disconnect the sd card
 - insert it into the pi (I have forgotten this)
 - now when you boot it up it should show up on the wifi.
-- use your router to find the pi's address.
+- find the pi's IP address. https://pimylifeup.com/raspberry-pi-ip-address/
-- `ssh pi@192.168.IP.ADDRESS`
+- connect to the pi `ssh pi@192.168.IP.ADDRESS`
+- default password is raspberry

+### Set a new password
 - set the password `passwd`

+### Set the static IP
 - find the STATIC_IP `hostname -I`
 - find the ROUTER_IP `ip r | grep default`
 - set a static IP `sudo nano /etc/dhcpd.conf`